Soletek/CashMachine/README.md

 This is a school programming project made by myself in December 2014.
-The program, comments and the documentation are in Finnish.
+The program, documentation and comments are in Finnish.
 Copyright (C) Tuukka Kurtti